 Award-winning filmmaker John O’Brien will take you on a journey from the idea through the outline, premise, structure, characters, dramatic questions and dialogue.
 And much more!
 Learn ways to explore your idea, learn what makes a scene work (and what doesn’t), and what the next steps are to get a film or TV series made.
 There will be war stories and secrets, the genetics of genre, industry pointers, and lots of exercises so don’t forget your laptop or pen & paper.

 Explore your inner creator, learn to let go of ideas and find new ones, battle demons and marry the princess or prince at the end.
 Or not!
 We’ll also watch a few shorts and scenes.

 Go to the next stage: hear it read.
 Six weeks later, as a special treat, you can hear your draft read by actors at the Dungog Art Trail in late November 2018 (full short scripts and excerpts of longer ones, if suitable).
 Participation is not mandatory though!

-To get there, you’ll undertake three short, non-compulsory lessons over the World Wide Superwebway in August and September.
+To get there, you’ll undertake three short, non-compulsory lessons over the World Wide Superwebway in your own time (Details provided once booking is confirmed).
 These will get you going on: